-That settles that.
-If Catholics are the Pharisees and experts of the law, your comparison directly affirms the Catholic church’s legitimacy to interpret law.
+If Catholics are the Pharisees and experts of the law, your comparison directly affirms the Catholic Church’s legitimacy in interpreting scripture and determining discipline and practice and as the safeguard of tradition.
 But let’s follow through with the context of the statement:

 “Therefore pay attention to what they tell you and do it.
 But do not do what they do, for they do not practice what they teach.”

-So, if Catholics were once authoritative, which is implied by the comparison to the Pharisees and teachers of the law – by what justification have Protestants rejected that authority?
+Restated, if Catholic authority was once authoritative, which is implied by the comparison to the Pharisees and teachers of the law, by what justification have Protestants rejected that authority?

 I have a sense that they would immediately say, “Well, let’s go to the scriptures and see what they say.”
 Let’s look at how Protestants justify the authority of the scriptures.
 Countless times, I’ve seen Protestants quote this verse: